hungovercoders-blog/datagriff/docs/_posts/2024-06-29-cosmos-emulator-docker-local/2024-06-29-cosmos-emulator-docker-local.md

 Our docker file looks pretty standard for the application, taking the base from microsoft, copying files, performing a build and then using the script file defined above as the entry point.
 Its worth noting the ARG for the environment which allows us to pass in the environment as a build time variable to only install curl in development and also this will then be a runtime environment variable declared by the following ENV which means the running environment knows its in the development environment too!
 This might be a little bit suspect though and I may just install curl regardless if this does give me issues later on in the development process.

 Its also worth noting that originally I had some issues running the entrypoint.sh file due to permissions.
-I had to run the following manually once and then everthing was fine.
+I had to run the following manually once and then everything was fine.

 ```bash
 chmod +x entrypoint.sh